Classes of Roads

 - Residential Access Roads

-These roads distribute traffic between the various residential, industrial and principal business districts of the town and form the link between the primary network and the roads within residential areas.
+Class 3 roads distribute traffic between the various residential, industrial and principal business districts of the town and form the link between the primary network and the roads within residential areas.
+Examples include Minor arterials and major collector roads.

-These roads give people direct access to buildings and land within environmental areas.
+Residential access roads give people direct access to buildings and land within environmental areas.
 Access for motor vehicles is not their only function.
-They are used by the inhabitants for other work, or leisure-time activities such as walking, jogging and playing, as well as for the provision and maintenance of services to houses
+They are used by the inhabitants for other work, or leisure-time activities such as walking, jogging and playing, as well as for the provision and maintenance of services to houses.
+Examples of this include Lightly trafficked roads and local streets.